arh-eu/gds-jdbc-driver/README.md

 The GDS JDBC Driver allows a connection towards a GDS instance for Java programs without having to bother with database (GDS) specific codes.
 The communication uses the [GDS Java SDK](http://github.com/arh-eu/gds-java-sdk) behind the scenes.

+You might want to check the GDS wiki for additional information about the system (see [here](https://github.com/arh-eu/gds/wiki)).

 ## System requirements

 The driver is compatible with the GDS 5 system, and needs Java 8 or newer to work.